Preparing for Your Visit or Stay at Children's Health℠

 Notes from your child's appointment will be sent to your child's primary care provider and referring provider.
 After the appointment or during any necessary hospitalization, the diagnosis, evaluation and recommended treatment information is promptly provided to the referring physician.

-Detailed discharge information and ongoing care instructions will be given to you and your referring physician.
+Detailed discharge information and ongoing care instructions (also know as an after visit summary) will be given to you and your referring physician.
 This information will include educational resources and outreach providers of care for you, and a consultation letter for your referring provider.
 Both will address post-visit care for your child.

 How do I get a school and/or work excuse?